Lost on You: Success

 Although the song was released in November 2015, with the singer already playing the song to various record companies, it did not initially achieve any chart success.
 In May 2016, however, the song managed to jump to number one in the Greek charts.
 The song held this top position for 18 weeks, making it the most successful song of the year in Greece.
 Billboard said the reason for their success was that many vacationers heard their music on the beach and the song was then able to spread across Greece over the summer months.
 At the end of June 2016, the song also reached the French and Italian charts.
 In France, the title also reached the top position.
 In Italy, the song peaked in the top 5 and stayed in the top 10 of the singles chart for over three months.
 The song was also the fourth most Shazamed song in the world.
 Regarding its success in Greece, Panagiotis Loulourgas, head of international and A&R manager at the Greek record label Cobalt Music, said it was due to "the feeling of the track, it’s everything.
 It touches you".
 In Russia the "Lost on You" Swanky Tunes & Going Deeper Remix was No. 12 on the iTunes sales chart.

 After the song became a huge hit in Europe, LP stated "...I was already fuckin' 30 to 40 songs away in my writing.
 I get these interviews that are very kind and in awe of the whole thing and they'll be, like, 'You must have known it was a huge hit when you wrote it.'
 And I didn’t know shit.
 I was on Warner Brothers, they got new people in who didn't like me, who didn't sign me, who didn't care, and they basically said 'Hey, come in and play us your new shit, so we can decide if we want to keep you on the label."
-LP says that although she still has the scars of the breakup, she is very proud of the song's success.
+LP says that although they still have the scars of the breakup, they are very proud of the song's success.

+LP appeared in Christian Louboutin's presentation at Paris Fashion Week in 2024 and sang "Lost On You".

 Music video

 In the music video, LP alternates with a red-haired woman.
 The woman is photo model Laura Hanson Sims.
 LP knows her privately, but has no close relationship with her.
-LP often looks yearnful in the music video and drinks to get over the grief, thus representing her own character.
-At the end of the music video, LP's girlfriend Lauren Ruth Ward can be seen kissing her passionately in the final seconds of the video.
+LP often looks yearnful in the music video and drinks to get over the grief, thus representing their own character.
+LP's girlfriend Lauren Ruth Ward can be seen kissing LP passionately in the final seconds of the video.
 Also featured in the video is LP's band member, bassist Brian Stanley.